TuxedoDax/File_Searcher/README.md

-The intention for this script and it's associated, but not created by me, binfile are to aid you in getting all of a certain type of data off your system.
+The intention for this script and it's the attached binfile (which I did not create) are to aid you in getting all of a certain type of data off your system.

 I've used this script to quickly decommission old hard drives, or help someone who can't find a certain file they swear exists.